2ndQuadrant/pglogical/docs/README.md

 same schema.
 Future revisions may add mapping features.

-Tables on the provider and subscriber must have the same columns, with the same data types in each column. `CHECK` constraints, `NOT NULL` constraints, etc must be the same or weaker (more permissive) on the subscriber than the provider.
+Tables on the provider and subscriber must have the same columns, with the same data types in each column. `CHECK` constraints, `NOT NULL` constraints, etc., must be the same or weaker (more permissive) on the subscriber than the provider.

 Tables must have the same `PRIMARY KEY`s.
 It is not recommended to add additional